mattiagaggi/3D-Pose-Estimator---MSc_project/README.md

 </p>

 <sup>*</sup> I apologised for the bluish images, here the RGB color were messed up when I was getting this the night before my thesis submission.
-I did not realise because I set up a blue light on my screen (I know, hilarious).
+I didn't realise because I set up a blue light on my screen (I know, hilarious).
 # Usage

 ## Setup - Python 3.6